dirac-institute/sorcha/docs/overview.rst

 parameter file can also be added here.

 .. warning::
-   We have validated surveySimPP using input from Objects In Field.
-If the user is going to use a different engine to generate the emphemeris of their simulated planetesimals as input for surveySimPP, the user has the responsibiilty to validate the accuracy of this input.
+   We have validated surveySimPP with Objects In Field.
+If the user chooses to use a different emphemeris engine's calculations as input for surveySimPP, the user has the responsibiilty to check the accuracy of this input.

 .. image:: images/OIF.png